SierraSystems/FAMS3-POC/README.md

 Access RabbitMq console [here](http://localhost:15672), use default rabbitmq username and password.

-Access Redis-Commander [here](http://localhost:8090) to access Redis data.
+Access OmniDb [here](http://localhost:8091), you can configure the tool to point to postgres using the `docker-compose.yml` options.

 You can interact with the search api using the following [Postman Collection](docs/BcGovSearchApi.postman_collection.json) and [Postman Environment](docs/BcGovApi.postman_environment.json)

-When a POST request is send to the people api, a message is send the the `InvestigatePerson` exchange
+When a POST request is send to the people api, a `searchRequested` event is sent to the tracker.
+The traker stores the `investigationState` in the StateMachine Database.

 ## Projects